Beauty is Not Pain! (Folliculitis; cause, treatment, preventive care)

 -destruction of the hair follicles, which leads to permanent hair loss.

-As a preventive step to avoid folliculitis, I wash my hair with Peculiar Roots ACV shampoo.
-I always use ACV shampoo for one of the wash cycles, for this purpose.
-ACV is a great agent for cleaning the hair in addition to treating the scalp (diluted, not straight from the bottle as some of you may have seen on YouTube).
-Some of the great benefits of cleaning your hair with ACV is, it helps prevent product buildup (clarifying), it helps to balance pH levels, it reduces frizz and keeps the hair soft.
-So, keeping a stocked supply of Peculiar Roots ACV shampoo, it's highly recommended.
+As a preventive step to avoid folliculitis, I wash my hair with Made for Locs ACV shampoo.
+Some of the great benefits of cleaning your hair with ACV is, it helps prevent product buildup because it is a clarifying shampoo, it helps to balance pH levels of your hair, it reduces frizz and keeps the hair soft.
+So, keeping a stocked supply of Made for Locs ACV shampoo is highly recommended.

-Tea Tree Oil, is also a great preventive agent, to help avoid folliculitis, but also aids in the treatment of folliculitis.
-Before I go further with this, I want to remind you of something very important.
-Knowing the benefits of tea tree oil, people tend to skip over proper care instructions, run out and buy it and use it without knowing how to use it properly.
-With that being said, please read the next part carefully.
-First thing's first, tea tree oil is a very highly concentrated essential oil and should NOT be applied directly to the skin.
-For every 1-2 drops of tea tree oil, it should be diluted with 12 drops of a carrier oil such as coconut or olive oil or any other plant-based oil.
+Tea Tree Oil, is also a great preventive agent, to help treat & avoid folliculitis.
+Knowing the benefits of tea tree oil, people tend to skip over proper care instructions thus using it incorrectly.
+Tea tree oil is a very highly concentrated essential oil and should NOT be applied directly to the skin.
+Tea tree oil should be diluted 4-6 drops per 1 ounce of a carrier oil such as fractionated coconut oil or jojoba oil or any other plant-based oil.
 Do not let it get into your eye.
-Now, to use for folliculitis preventive care and treatment, apply the oil mixture to the scalp and allow it to stay for 20 minutes.
-Then, using a shampoo that contains no more than 5% tea tree oil, wash out the oil mixture.
-Do this for at least 2 wash cycles.
+To use as treatment of folliculitis, prior to shampooing, apply the oil mixture to the scalp and allow it to sit for 20 minutes.
+Then, using a shampoo that contains no more than 5% tea tree oil, wash out the oil mixture (you can opt to add tea tree oil to your favorite shampoo) and repeat at least 2 wash cycles.
 You can follow with a conditioner that also contains no more than 5% tea tree oil.
 This is a great holistic way to treat mild folliculitis.
+Tea tree oil is a great preventive care agent, apply and massage to scalp once per week to keep scalp healthy and prepared to fight against bacteria.

 Here is a list of the top 9 ingredients you should avoid if you see them on the labels of cosmetic products you may use: